 - Local Private Condemnors

 There is no “quick-take” procedure for local private condemnors.
-They must file petitions with the Clerk of Superior Court asking commissioners to value the land.
-If the clerk finds the land may be condemned, the clerk will appoint three commissioners to value the land and issue a report, which establishes just compensation.
+Instead, they must file petitions with the Clerk of Superior Court asking commissioners to place a value on the land.
+If the clerk decides that the land may be condemned, the clerk will appoint three commissioners to assign a value to the land and issue a report, which establishes just compensation.
 You have the right to appeal the clerk’s findings to the Superior Court.
-Local private condemnors are not required to deposit the sum for the land, but are not entitled to possession of the land until such a deposit is made.
+Local private condemnors are not required to deposit the sum for the land but are also not entitled to possession until such a deposit is made.

 - Local Public Condemnors

-Local public condemnors are allowed “quick-take” procedures, although they differ from that available to NCDOT and NCDOA.
-They must provide 30-day notice of condemnations to owners of affected properties.
-Local public condemnors also must deposit estimated compensation for the property with the clerk and you must be allowed to withdraw the deposit before they may take possession of your land.
+Although local public condemnors are allowed “quick-take” condemnations, these procedures differ from those available to NCDOT and NCDOA.
+They must provide a 30-day notice of condemnations to owners of affected properties.
+Local public condemnors must also deposit estimated compensation for the property with the clerk.
+The property owner is allowed to withdraw the deposit before they may take possession of the land.